nbars/aur-repo-buildserver/README.md

       associated config files in the --pkg-configs directory.

   --repo-dir  path
-    Path must point to an directory where the repo database should be created.
+    The path must point to a directory where the repo database should be created.
-    If in the given directory a database already exists, it will be update.
+    If in the given directory a database already exists, it will be updated.

   --pkg-configs  path
-    Path to a directory that contains multiple package configuration files.
+    The path to a directory that contains multiple package configuration files.

 OPTIONS
   --work-dir  path
-    Directory where packages are build.
+    The directory where packages are built.
     Default value is $HOME/.cache/aur-repo-buildserver

   --repo-name  name